 In this seminar, Dan Brown shows us how to put our conclusions from discovery on paper.
 He'll share tips for how teams can articulate what they’ve learned effectively in documentation, and provide context for design solutions.
 Discovery, Dan reminds us, is a state of learning and questioning that teams should pursue throughout the project.

-- Define the problem to provide context for teams and stakeholders, and the parameters of the design solution.
+- Define the problem to provide context for teams and stakeholders

 Use assertions to set the design direction